jlconlin/jekyll-revealify-plugin/README.md

 # jekyll-revealify-plugin

-`jekyll-revealify-plugin` provides an opinionated way to get Reveal slides working in Jekyll.
+`jekyll-revealify-plugin` provides an opinionated way to get [reveal.js](https://github.com/hakimel/reveal.js/) slides working in Jekyll.

 It does two main things: